'I Literally Think I Gasped': Minnesotans Shocked At High Heating Bills

 It could take some time for supply to catch up.
 Vang says he thinks it could be fall before energy costs have the chance of going back to more typical prices.

-Vang says keeping your thermostat lower for the workday will help lower costs but shorter bursts may not make much of a difference.MORE NEWS: Senate Republicans Reveal Plan To Resolve Unemployment Fund Deficit
+Vang says keeping your thermostat lower for the workday will help lower costs but shorter bursts may not make much of a difference.MORE NEWS: Medical Trainer To Resume Testimony In Federal Trial For Ex-Officers

 Minnesota’s Cold Weather rule prevents energy companies from turning off someone’s heat for not paying their bill.
 That rule is typically in effect from October to April.